You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 Introduction

-Keytruda first received FDA approval on September 4, 2014, for the treatment of patients with unresectable or metastatic melanoma who have progressed after prior treatment.
-This approval marked a significant milestone in the development of immunotherapy for cancer treatment.
+Keytruda first received FDA approval on September 4, 2014, for the treatment of patients with unresectable or metastatic melanoma.
+This marked a significant milestone in the history of cancer treatment, as it was the first FDA approval for a checkpoint inhibitor.

 Industry Expert Insights